Flag of Phoenix: Second flag

-In autumn of 1986, the government of Phoenix decided a more unified brand for the city would be beneficial, as it would present an easy-to-identify image for the city.
+In the fall of 1986, the government of Phoenix decided a more unified brand for the city would be beneficial, as it would present an easy-to-identify image for the city.
 Additionally, standardizing official government products would save the city about $50,000.
 As a result of this, a logo contest was conceived and was launched in March 1987, with the rules stating the design must include a phoenix bird and the words "City of Phoenix".
 About 277 entries were received, mostly from individuals and firms from around the Phoenix area, but some from as far away as Surrey, England.
 From these, ten were selected as semi-finalists and made presentations to a panel in June 1987.
 These presentations were held at the Phoenix Civic Plaza, in front of an audience of several hundred.
 Of these, four progressed and gave their presentations to the Phoenix City Council.
 These four logo designs were voted on by the public, with ballot boxes placed around the city.
 A 1-900 phone number was set up and ballots were printed in the Sunday Arizona Republic newspaper and on municipal water bills.
 More than 20,000 ranked voting ballots were submitted, with the winning entry being a design by graphic design firm Smit Ghormley Sanft.

 The current flag, using the phoenix bird logo from the contest, was officially adopted as the official flag of Phoenix on February 14, 1990, following the repeal of the 1921 ordinance mentioned previously.
 This change was made without fanfare and even came as a surprise to some, as the new branding was created almost three years prior, without any action targeted towards the city flag.
 It was also coincidental to the arrival of the National Football League's Cardinals from St. Louis in 1988 and their near-similar cardinal color.
 The flag made its first public appearance at the inauguration of Mayor Paul Johnson.
 The design ranked fourth best out of 150 United States city flags in a 2004 survey of the North American Vexillological Association, behind only the flags of Washington, D.C., Chicago, and Denver.
 The flag is also featured on the cover of the NAVA's 2003 book American City Flags.
 A 2015 Gizmodo article ranked Phoenix's among the worst city flags, however, calling its design "too simple".